gianj988/vue-events-backbone-public/README.md

 - **the plugin installer to install with app.use()**
 - **the plugin directive to register on the app with app.directive()**, that will be used to register event listeners on those components that need to
 - **useBackbone** function that will return the internal EventsBackbone instance.
-This is to a more precise control of the mechanism
+This is for a more precise control of the mechanism
 - **createEventsBackboneEmitter**, a Symbol that it's meant to be used for injecting the **EventsBackboneEmit** function.
 This must be called in a component lifecycle hook as it uses getCurrentInstance() internally.